Er1ch-Mu3ller/Er1ch-Mu3ller/README.md

 </div>

 ## Projects
-- Detection Lab
+- Install and configure Wazuh
-- SOC Automation Project
+- Install and Configure Passbolt